How Does NLog Compare To Loupe

-NLog is a very nice logging framework but analyzing logs in text editors like Notepad is tedious at best.
-Loupe integrates with NLog and has a free log viewer that streamlines log analysis.
+NLog is a very nice logging framework, but analyzing logs in text editors like Notepad is tedious at best.
+Loupe integrates with NLog, and has a free log viewer built to streamline troubleshooting while providing deeper log analysis.

 What is Loupe?

 Loupe (originally known as Gibraltar) was created by Gibraltar Software to fill the gaps present in existing log frameworks with an emphasis on making it easy to record as much data as possible, move it to where it needed to be analyzed, and provide great analytics tools to make sense of it all.
 Loupe comes in three parts: